ForeignOx/notes/Physics/Component 3/Refraction of Light/Snell's Law.md

 $$
 \implies \frac{\sin\theta_{1}}{v_{1}}=\frac{\sin\theta_{2}}{v_{2}}
 $$
-This can be rewritten using the definition of the [[refractive index]]:
+This can be rewritten using the definition of the [[Refractive Index]]:
 $$
 \frac{n_{1}\sin\theta_{1}}{c}=\frac{n_{2}\sin\theta_{2}}{c}
 $$